Skip to main content

 Live Mode

-Live Mode can handle safe background sync, but it is not fully autonomous.
-It should:
+Live Mode handles safe background sync, but it is not fully autonomous.
+It can:

 • pull clean remote updates;